Jan Bender Shetler

-My new project is a book manuscript entitled “Re-Imagining Civic Virtue: A History of Gendered Social Network Memory in the Mara Region, Tanzania 1880-present.”
+My new project is a book manuscript entitled “Claiming Civic Virtue: Gendered Network Memory in the Mara Region, Tanzania.”
 I was in Tanzania fall 2010 for the initial research, interviewing over 90 elderly women in the Mara Region.
 I will also draw on over fifteen years of work in the region.
 It is under contract with Wisconsin University Press.

 I am also in the process of creating the Mara Cultural Heritage Digital Library, using the Greenstone platform.
 This will make primary sources from my research in the Mara Region including audio, video, text and visual available to people in the region as well as scholars anywhere in the world.